 This spicy sauce is an ultra flavorful, extremely tasty dipping sauce that’s perfect on meat, chicken, stir fried veggies, with fried rice and Chinese noodles or even with soups!
 It’s best with chicken nuggets.
 Remember those super flavorful, spicy Mc Donald’s Szechuan sauce you get with chicken nuggets?!
 Clearly the best way to eat chicken nuggets was with Mc Donald’s Szechuan sauce.

 This Szechuan sauce recipe not exactly what you get at Mc Donalds as dipping sauce.
 It is slightly different compared to Mc Donald’s Szechuan sauce in terms of consistency and ofcourse we have the added flavors here that makes it more on the savory spicy sauce than sweetish spicy sauce.

-Like with everything else, homemade are always the best and that goes for homemade Schezwan sauce as well.
+Like with everything else, homemade recipe is always the best.

 - You have total control on how spicy you want to make.